 CERC participates in a "money pool" through which it can borrow or invest on a short-term basis.
 Funding needs are aggregated and external borrowing or investing is based on the net cash position.
 The net funding requirements of the money pool are expected to be met with borrowings under CenterPoint Energy's revolving credit facility or the sale of CenterPoint Energy's commercial paper.
-CERC had borrowings from the money pool of \$-0- and \$188 million at March 31, 2015 and December 31, 2014, respectively, which are included in accounts and notes payable - affiliated companies in the Consolidated Balance Sheets.
+CERC had borrowings from the money pool of \$-0- and \$188 million at June 30, 2015 and December 31, 2014, respectively, which are included in accounts and notes payable-affiliated companies in the Consolidated Balance Sheets.
+Net interest income (expense) related to accounts and notes payables-affiliated companies was not material for either the three or six months ended June 30, 2015 or 2014.